 John Eiskamp is a sixth generation farmer that has been farming conventional raspberries and blackberries since 1989.
 In that time, he has expanded from farming 9 acres to 235 acres near Watsonville, California, in the Pajaro Valley.
-John’s berry growing experience dates back to 1976 when he would work during summer vacations for his grandfather, George Cowles, who also grew raspberries and blackberries.
-John earned his degree in Plant Sciences from Fresno State and it was his grandfather that provided him with the opportunity to start his own business growing berries for Driscoll’s.
+John’s berry growing experience dates back to 1976 when he worked during summer vacations for his grandfather, George Cowles, who also grew raspberries and blackberries.
+After earning his degree in Plant Sciences from Fresno State, John’s grandfather provided him with the opportunity to start his own business growing berries for Driscoll’s.

 CENTRAL COAST WATER CONSERVATION

 California’s Central Coast is a unique agricultural region where virtually all irrigation in agriculture is reliant on quality groundwater and farming accounts for about 85% of the total usage of the basin aquifers.
 Groundwater is an especially important and limited resource in coastal agricultural regions because over-drafting the basin has caused coastal communities bordering the ocean to face seawater intrusion in coastal freshwater aquifers.
 Regulations for growers are increasing around, not just surface water quality, but also runoff and groundwater quality; the declining groundwater has enabled seawater to move inland into underground aquifers contributing to saline groundwater unsuitable for irrigation.
 In an industry facing increasingly complex water quality issues, Mr. Eiskamp serves as a reputed leader in water quality and California agriculture.